FraserTooth/go-to-sleep/README.md

 ### `custom_mesage`

 **Optional**
-Put your custom message as a Markdown formatted string:
+Put your custom message as a HTML formatted string:
 e.g. `custom_message: "Oh dear, its very late where you are.\nWe appreciate your hard work but maybe you should go to bed."`

 Default: `"Its quite late, maybe you should go to sleep!"`